-Requests from consumer or trade press should be directed to Susan Heykamp, Director of Marketing.
+Requests from consumer or trade press should be directed to Rob Yoegel, Vice President of Marketing:

 How does Gaggle fit into the Google picture?
 Amazingly well!
 Gaggle now offers a complete integration with Google Apps for Education.
 The Google-Gaggle integration turns Google into a full-featured learning platform designed for the unique requirements of K-12.

 The Missouri Research and Education Network (MOREnet) and Gaggle announced that they have entered into an agreement to provide email archiving services and support for MOREnet members, including Missouri K-12 schools, public libraries, higher education institutions and other affiliated organizations.

 On December 13, 2013, an 18‐year‐old student walked into a suburban Denver high school with a shot gun, a machete and a backpack holding three Molotov cocktails seeking revenge against the school librarian.
 He approached the library, shot one student at point blank range in the head, and then continued through the library searching for his intended target before taking his own life.

 Tech4Learning is making it easier for schools and districts to get up and running with Wixie by integrating its service with Gaggle.
 With this integration, schools and districts will be able to add users to Wixie through their existing Gaggle accounts and provide a Single‐Sign-on (SSO) between the companies’ products.